 Now it is crystal clear that factory discipline does not serve production purposes but is part of the bio-political strategies of domination as Michel Foucault had thought.
-Discipline is replaced by a system of collective self-regulation, which includes a set of rules adopted by collective consensus.
+Discipline is replaced by a system of collective self-regulation12, which includes a set of rules adopted by collective consensus.
 Each factory establishes its own rules, according to its core business, number of workers, etc. Self-regulation is possible today due to changes in the nature and intensity of the ties between them.
 There is an alliance between those who fought together that goes beyond labor and economic relations, and this alliance makes self-regulation viable.
-So for collective regulation to apply, first common grounds had to be established.
+So for collective regulation to apply, first

+10 Having mate is forbidden in most companies and factories because it is considered to affect the corporate image as well as discipline and productivity.

+11 Fernández, A. M., Borakievich, S.: "La anomalía autogestiva" El campo grupal No 92, Buenos Aires, 2007 common grounds13 had to be established.
 In this case, it has entailed relations between equals, fraternity, and the conviction that their enterprise is viable only if they act collectively.

-Having mate is forbidden in most companies and factories because it is considered to affect the corporate image as well as discipline and productivity.

-&lt;sup>11 Fernández, A. M., Borakievich, S.: "La anomalía autogestiva" El campo grupal N° 92, Buenos Aires, 2007

-&lt;sup>12 Fernández, A. M., Calloway, C.: "Lógicas autogestivas: asambleas, horizontalidad y autorregulación" II Encuentro Internacional "La economía de los trabajadores", Buenos Aires, Facultad de Filosofía y Letras, UBA, 12 al 15 de agosto de 2009.
+12 Fernández, A. M., Calloway, C.: "Lógicas autogestivas: asambleas, horizontalidad y autorregulación" II Encuentro Internacional "La economía de los trabajadores", Buenos Aires, Facultad de Filosofía y Letras, UBA, 12 al 15 de agosto de 2009.